pkgtoolsjs/template-ts/README.md

 # template-ts

 A Node.js template with TypeScript and ES Module support.
+It is designed for quickly initializing an empty TypeScript project, with pre-configured support for ESLint for code linting, Rollup for JavaScript bundling, and VSCode debugging.

+Projects initialized with this template are recommended to be developed in VSCode.

 ## Features